kayr/ezy-query/README.md

 ## The workflow

 1. You write your sql query file
+2. You run the gradle plugin to generate the java code
-2. The query file is converted to a java class.
-That contains all the field info in the query.
+3. The query file is converted to a java class that contains all the field info in the query.
-3. You can now use the java class to query your database with a flexible easy to use api.
+4. You can now use the java class to query your database with a flexible easy to use api.

 ## Features